AndBible/docs-wiki/FAQ.md

 ## How do I downgrade from 4.0 to 3.3?

+* **DON'T uninstall the app**.
+This will remove all data including the automatic backup that was created when the update to v4 happened.

-Go to Main menu > Backup & Restore
+Go to `Main menu > Backup & Restore`

-1. From under 'Import & Export', select an earlier backup (file called `dbBackup-33-*.db` (where * is timestamp)) to be exported (it is preserved for 1 month).
-Back it up somewhere.
+1. From under `Import & Export`, select an earlier backup (file called `dbBackup-33-*.db` (where * is timestamp)) to be exported (it is preserved for 1 month).
+Back it up somewhere - either on your device or send it to yourself. **Make sure this file has been saved correctly**.
-2. You might want to back up also modules, from the same screen.
+2. You might want to back up other modules from this screen as well.
+This will save you having to download them again.
-3. Then uninstall app.
+3. Now uninstall the app as normal.
 4. Then install 3.3 from [Github Releases page](https://github.com/AndBible/and-bible/releases/tag/production-400).
 This will probably prompt you to allow installs from Unknown Sources.
 Change the setting so you can install v3.3.
-5. Then from Main Menu > Backup & Restore, restore the backup file that you just exported from v4.
+5. Then from `Main Menu > Backup & Restore`, restore the backup file that you just exported from v4.

-6. To make sure, And Bible does not get upgraded automatically, you might need check your auto-update settings in Google Play (or in any other App store you that are using that provides And Bible).
+To make sure, And Bible does not get upgraded automatically, you might need check your auto-update settings in Google Play (or in any other App store you that are using that provides And Bible).